Pavlo Unguryan: Public and religious leadership

 Unguryan serves as the coordinator of the National Prayer Breakfasts in Ukraine since 2011.

 During many years he took an active part in the organization of major Christian events in Ukraine, such as the Franklin Graham Festival of Hope (2007 and 2015), which was attended by more than 100,000 people.

 He was in charge of the organizing committees for the national events such as the 1st Youth Congress of the CIS and Baltic States (2008) which was attended by more than 3,000 people, the celebration of the 400th anniversary of Baptism (2009), in which took part approximately 5000 people, the activities surrounding the EuroCup Soccer Championship which mobilized the entire evangelical community of Ukraine and the First Ukrainian Thanksgiving Day in 2017 attended by hundreds of thousands.

 Pavlo Unguryan authored the legislative initiative known as “Ukraine and the whole world celebrate Christmas together" and chaired the organizing committee for its organization.

+Since 2023, co-founder and chairman of the supervisory board of the NGO “Ukraine Rebuilding Alliance”.

+Vice President of the Association of Ukrainian Regions «EU Strategy for the Danube Region».

+Сoordinator of the Christian Platform of Ukrainian-American Partnership.